nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 #.
 The headsets process the audio data in their application cores, which channel the data through the application layers:

    a.
 Audio data is sent to the stream control module and placed in a FIFO buffer.
    #.
-Audio data is decoded by the software codec either in the synchronization module (I2S-based firmware) or directly (USB-based firmware).
+Audio data is sent from the FIFO buffer to the synchronization module (headsets only use I2S-based firmware).
    #.
+Audio data is decoded by the software codec.

-Decoded audio data is sent to the hardware audio output over USB or I2S.
+#.
+Decoded audio data is sent to the hardware audio output over I2S.

 .. note::
    Currently, only a unidirectional stream is supported (gateway to headsets).